aaronjohnreyes05-lab/Basic_Projects/README.md

 # Basic_Projects
-This repository is just a basic project of mine, I am going to track my progress, whether I've improved or not.
+This repository contains my basic projects.
+I use it to track my progress and see whether I improve over time.